2 held for murder of Okada rider in Ogun – The Sun Nigeria

 By Christopher Oji

-The Ogun State Police Command has arrested two suspected armed robbers who allegedly snatched a motorcycle and killed its rider at Araromi Village, via, Ilogbo Town of the state.
+The Ogun State Police Command has arrested two suspected robbers who allegedly snatched a motorcycle and killed its rider at Araromi village, via Ilogbo town in the state.

 “Upon the report, Divisional Police Officer (DPO), Sango Ota division, SP Saleh Dahiru, detailed detectives to the scene where the body was evacuated and handed over to the family who insisted on burying him according to their religious belief.